korenmiklos/dataarchitecture/manuscript/09-keys.md

 It seems that rows 1 and 2 refer to the same person, whereas row 3 refers to a different person.
 How do we know?
 More importantly, how do we make the computer know this?

-This problem is known as __entity resolution__ (ER), record linkage, deduplication, or fuzzy matching.
+This problem is known as __entity resolution__ (ER), a.k.a. record linkage, deduplication, or fuzzy matching.
 (It is different from _named entity recognition_, where you have to recognize entities in flow text.)
 It is as complicated as it looks.
 Names and other fields are misspelled, so if you are too strict, you fail to link two related observations.
 If you are too fuzzy, you mistakenly link unrelated observations.

 D> I feel like "variable" is not the right term.
 Nothing varies.
 Maybe stick to "field" throughout?
 How about "record" vs "observation"?